lauploix/archipelago/README.md

 Ideas for later
 ---------------
-* Embedd a map engine inside the app (Google maps?) instead of a simple picture of the island
+* Embedd a map engine inside the app (Google maps?) instead of a simple picture of the island.
+It would require some google developer key.
 * See the whole area between the current position and the island.
+That would require to embed a map fragment.
-* Link to http://kartor.eniro.se/ which has a map with sea depth (*very* useful for sailors)
+* Link to http://kartor.eniro.se/ which has a map with sea depth (*very* useful for sailors).
+But right now, eniro does not offer an API or usable urls.
 * More weather information for the night?
+* Include a phone number to harbor and call it on a click (if it exists) so the sailor can check there is some available place.
+Get the phone number from some useful site?

 Design ideas so far
 -------------------